Marbella Andalucia, Spain Travel Guide

 Plan to utilize private rental shops.

 Booking your rental car in advance is recommended, especially during high season, to secure better rates and ensure vehicle availability.
-DiscoverCars.com offers affordable rates.
+DiscoverCars.com offers competitive rates.

 Essential for popular dates.

-Marbella is a city that beckons you to explore on foot or by bicycle, especially in its pedestrian-welcoming neighborhoods.
+Marbella is a city that beckons you to explore on foot or two wheels, especially in its pedestrian-welcoming neighborhoods.
 This offers an unique perspective regarding the city's charm and natural beauty.

 Marbella features small tourist trains or trolleys.
-These often operate scenic routes around the Old Town, along the promenade, and to Puerto Banús.
+These often operate scenic routes around the Old Town, along the walkway, and to The harbor Banús.

 A popular and scenic means of getting between Marbella and Puerto Banús is by small ferry.
 Companies like Fly Blue offer regular departures.

-Numerous companies offer private yacht charters from Puerto Banús, ranging from half-day trips to longer excursions along the Costa del Sol.
+Numerous companies have private yacht charters from Puerto Banús, ranging from half-day trips to longer excursions along the Costa del Sol.

 Marbella offers unique transportation options for tourists, providing enjoyable ways to see the city from several perspectives beyond standard modes.